ipfs/ipfs-blog/src/_blog/shipyard-hello-world.md

 We want to let the community decide.
 We believe putting control of the IPFS stack in the hands of an independent collective will foster better resiliency, transparency, open-protocol governance, and long-term future health.
 By **operating independently while collaborating publicly**, we will build alongside other technical teams that rely on this essential infrastructure.

-**Is this a spinout from Protocol Labs?**

-Not quite.
-Better to think of Shipyard as an independent entity in the Protocol Labs Network.

 **Who maintains and funds this work?**

 We're grateful to Protocol Labs, our anchor financial partner for 2024-2025, for its continued support.
 We’ve also secured significant commitments from other notable web3 foundations in support of public goods funding to maintain IPFS and libp2p.
 We’re thankful as well to our early ecosystem supporters and patrons including CoopHive, Pinata, and Fission.